themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 Liverpool, UK

 Liverpool is one of the most LGBT-friendly cities in the world.
 There are plenty of gay clubs and gay bars in Liverpool.
 One of the best gay bars in Liverpool is The Lisbon.
 It’s cute and trendy and doesn’t have the typical look of a bar.
-There are glass chandeliers, carpeted flooring, and comfortable chairs.
+There are glass chandeliers, carpeeted flooring, and comfortable chairs.
 The Lisbon serves both food and drinks which is a plus.

 London, UK